 One of the most popular ways to get involved with KZFR is to become an on-air programmer.
 As an educational organization, KZFR offers a comprehensive training in the historical, legal, and technical aspects of non-commercial radio broadcasting.
 At the successful completion of this Programmer Training, one may substitute host existing programs, or submit a Program Proposal to create a new program.

-- New Programmer Orientation - A 2-hour class describing the history of KZFR, as well as legal and technical requirements to broadcast.
-Also includes discussion of how to create a good program, microphone technique, and lots of Q&A.
+- New Programmer Orientation - occurs on the 2nd Monday of the month at 6:00pm, unless otherwise scheduled.
+As well as legal and technical requirements to broadcast.
+Also includes discussion of how to create a good program, microphone technique, and lots of Q&A. This is the first step in becoming a Certified Programmer and must be completed before any other steps.

 - Technical Orientation - This 1-hour session takes place in the broadcast studio and includes an overview of the tools and technology of broadcasting.
 It is an introduction to operating the studio equipment scheduled by appointment.

-- Apprenticeship - Armed with the basics of broadcasting, programmers-in-training now spend time in the studio with existing programmers, observing and getting hands-on with the equipment.
+- Apprenticeship or 'Shadowing'- Armed with the basics of broadcasting, programmers-in-training now spend time in the studio with existing programmers, observing and getting hands-on with the equipment.
 This is the stage where personal motivation and experiential learning is the key to becoming certified.
 Apprenticeship is done until the trainee is adept enough with the equipment to take the exam without help.
+Trainees must complete 8 hours of 'Shadowing' before an attempt at the Certification Test can be made.

 - Programmer Certification Test - The final stage of Programmer Training is a practical exam.
 This test is intended to replicate the broadcasting environment, and the trainee must perform every task necessary to run a show without support or mistakes.
 At the completion of the Certification Test the trainee is now a Certified Programmer!